-In the aftermath of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, many people (including student survivors of the massacre) have joined the fight for stricter gun-control laws.
+On Friday morning, at least ten people were killed during a shooting at Santa Fe High School outside of Houston, Texas.
+The massacre came only three months after the horrific shooting at Marjory Stoneman Douglas High School in Parkland, Florida, which prompted many people (including student survivors of the massacre) to join the fight for stricter gun-control laws.
 Since then, we’ve seen a few tangible steps taken across the country, from legislation to make it harder to buy guns to retailers severing ties with the NRA.
-But there is still much left to be done, and such violence is still occurring (including Friday’s fatal shooting at Central Michigan University).
+But there is still much left to be done, and clearly, such violence is still occurring.
 Here, what you can do about gun-control.

 Donate to these gun-control organizations.

-On March 24, people will be taking to the streets during the March for Our Lives protests across the country, to demand that steps are taken to prevent mass shootings and protect students at schools.
+On March 24, people took to the street for the March for Our Lives protests across the country, to demand that steps are taken to prevent mass shootings and protect students at schools.
 The march was organized by a group of teenage survivors of the Stoneman Douglas shooting.
-Several major celebrities and politicians have pledged to participate as well.
-The main march will take place in Washington, D.C., though sister marches are also planned in New York City, Boston, Los Angeles, and dozens of other cities.
+Participating in such demonstrations is a good way to show support for stricter gun-control laws.

 Pressure politicians to stop taking money from the NRA.

 As Donald Trump pointed out, many members of the Republican party seem to be “afraid” of the NRA — as in, they don’t want to go against the gun lobby for fear of losing campaign donations or supporters.
 That’s why gun-control groups and advocates are calling out politicians who accept NRA money.
 Everytown for Gun Safety and Moms Demand Action for Gun Sense in America, for instance, recently took out a full-page ad in the New York Times, in which the groups list around 100 lawmakers, their phone numbers, and the amount of money they received from the NRA.
 The goal is to pressure politicians to stop taking money from the gun lobby — and actually help pass gun-control policy.